Compiled and written by Malik Merchant

 He also became a friend of former baseball great Stan Musal, who owned a restaurant in St. Louis.
 After interviewing Musal, the star asked the reporter if he wanted his autograph.

 “No one in Africa played baseball,” Jessa said.
 “I didn’t want to offend him and said sure.”
-It was not until Sultan moved to Canada that he discovered Musal was an America icon and one of the most famous sports figures.
+It was not until Sultan moved to Canada that he discovered Musal was an American icon and one of the most famous sports figures.